majuss/globi-parasites/documents/notes/paper_notes.md

 ### The Origins of Parasitism in the Platyhelminthes: a Summary Interpreted on the Basis of Recent Literature - Rohde 1997

 ### The evolution of parasitism in Nematoda - Blaxter 2014
+- genomes of free-living organisms also need to get sequenced
+- 1/3 to 1/4 of human population is right now infected with nematodes
+- important regulators of plant and animal production
+- to understand the origins is important for medical and veterinary science
+- origin of nematoda was not a parasite
+- "Independent origins of the parasitic habit can be validated by molecular phylogenetic placement of parasitic taxa and their free-living relatives (Blaxter et al. 1998; Dorris et al. 1999).
+With the current available molecular data we can define three origins of plant parasitism, 10 of parasitism of a wide range of non-vertebrates and five of parasitism of vertebrate hosts across the three subclasses (Fig. 1 and Table 1).
+Many additional events of acquisition of parasitic lifestyles could be proposed.
+For example, Sudhaus has suggested at least 20 independent events of acquisition of parasitism of insects in Nematoda (Sudhaus, 2008)."
+- human parasites are overrepresented
 -

 ### Synthesis of phylogeny and taxonomy into a comprehensive tree of life - Hinchliff 2015